RajeshDas05/TinDog/README.md

 # TinDog
-This is Startup website to buy dogs
+This is an Startup Website has been designed with the help of HTML CSS JavaScript to buy tindogs.
 ( Link: https://lucent-wisp-dee038.netlify.app/ )